sqonk/phext-datakit/docs/api/Vector.md

 The values returned from the callback must be capable of being used as an array key (e.g. strings, numbers).
 This is done by a `var_is_stringable` check. `NULL` values are allowed but used to omit the associated item from any of the sets.

-- **$callback** A callback method that will produce the varying results used to sort each element into its own set.
+- **callable** $callback A callback method that will produce the varying results used to sort each element into its own set.

-Callback format: `myFunc($value, $index) -> mixed`
+Callback format: `myFunc($value, $index): mixed`

-**Throws:**  UnexpectedValueException If the value returned from the callback is not capable of being used as an array key.
+**Throws:**  \UnexpectedValueException If the value returned from the callback is not capable of being used as an array key.

 **Returns:**  Vector A vector of vectors, one each for each different result returned from the callback.